BlaineDev/431-2020/classes/postclass/README.md

 Join a call at any time that is convenient to you to talk with Dr. Love about anything at all, including 432, 500, or 431, of course.

 - No appointment is required, and I am happy to talk during those times to any student who is interested.
-- Again, **To join a call, send an email to Dr. Love with subject "January Zoom meetings"**.

 ---------------